RGB-Outl4w/ThePixelsAutoReloaded/README.md

 ### Q: Why does it only buy 2x and 3x boosts?
 ### A: Because the other ones are not profitable.
 The 2x boost can give you around 120-130% of its price back, while 3x is just nice.
 And it doesn't cost much.
 So why not?

+# Known Issues
+* Sometimes the script can buy multiple boosts instead of just one (not intended)